Helm Charts: Templating, Values, and Package Management

 Helm Charts: Templating, Values, and Kubernetes Package Management

 Helm is the package manager for Kubernetes.
-If you have spent time deploying applications to a Kubernetes cluster manually, you know how tedious it becomes to manage multiple YAML files across different environments.
-Helm solves this by letting you package everything into a chart that can be versioned, shared, and deployed with a single command.
+Managing multiple YAML files across different environments gets tedious fast.
+Helm solves this by letting you package everything into a chart that you can version, share, and deploy with a single command.

-This guide covers everything from creating basic charts to advanced templating patterns.
+This guide covers creating basic charts through advanced templating patterns.
 If you are new to Kubernetes containers, start with our Docker Fundamentals and Advanced Kubernetes guides first.

 Helm has a client-server architecture.
 The Helm client interacts with the server-side component called Tiller in Helm 2, or uses the cluster’s service account in Helm 3.